 Examining ICONiQ: The multi family office responsible for Mark Zuckerberg’s wealth management

 Mark Zuckerberg, a prominent figure in Silicon Valley, is the founder and CEO of Meta Platforms Inc (formerly Facebook).
-As of February 2025, his net worth is estimated at $249.9 billion, making him the second-richest person globally.
-This article examines his family office and approach to wealth management.
+As of September 2025, his net worth is estimated at roughly $260 billion, making him the world’s third-richest person according to Bloomberg’s Billionaires Index.

-Zuckerberg's wealth primarily comes from his ownership of 398 million shares in Meta, accounting for 16.7% of the company's outstanding shares.
+Zuckerberg’s wealth is largely tied to his stake of roughly 13–14% in Meta, held through a mix of direct ownership and trusts.
 A substantial portion of this wealth is managed by his family office, ICONiQ Capital, while the remainder supports his philanthropic efforts and angel investments in various Silicon Valley startups.

 About the Company